setaman/vue-ellipse-progress-docs/docs/guide/options/emptyColorFill.md

 | ---------------- | ----------------------------------------------------- | --------- |
 | String \| Object | any CSS color as String or Object to specify gradient | "transparent" |

-Defines the fill color of the progress circle.
+Defines the fill color of the empty circle.
 The property accepts any CSS color like `#123`, `rgba(230, 233, 240, 0.1)` or `lime` or an Object to define gradients.

 The general scheme to define the gradient is defined like follows: